Rel1cx/eslint-react/README.md

 ## Philosophy

-- Focus on code rather than style.
+- **Focus on code rather than style**.
-- Linting errors are better than runtime crashes.
+- **Linting errors are better than runtime crashes**.
-- Types are the fundamental unit of correctness.
+- **Types are the fundamental unit of correctness**.

-## Rule introduction or modification guidelines
+## Rule introduction or modification principles

-1. If a behavior can already be enforced by TypeScript built-in checker, it should not be implemented in the plugin.
+1. **TypeScript first**.
+If a behavior can already be enforced by TypeScript built-in checker, it should not be reimplemented in this plugin.
-2. Rules should not be concerned with style or formatting; leave that to the formatter.
+2. **Formatting independent**.
+Rules should not be concerned with style or formatting.
-3. Each rule should have a single, well-defined purpose that can be described in one sentence, ideally serving as its name.
+3. **Auto-fixable**.
+Rules should be auto-fixable if it is safe and possible, but this is not the goal.
-4. Rules should be easy to set up and use, with minimal configuration.
+4. **Sensible defaults**.
+Rules should be easy to setup and use with minimal configuration and sensible defaults.

 ## License